Skip to content

 Deeds transfer ownership of real property.
 They are one of the most common types of property records you will find.
 All deeds are filed with the Superior Court clerk's office.

-Deeds are instrumental in real estate transactions.
+Deeds are instrumental in real estate deeds.
 Each party listed in the deed will sign it, and a notary will execute it to make it legal.

 Georgia deeds contain the following information: